Naumanbo/readme/README.md

 ## 🏗 Architecture

-MapReduceX follows a Coordinator–Worker architecture commonly used in distributed systems.
+MapReduce follows a Coordinator–Worker architecture commonly used in distributed systems.

 ### Components